pivotal-cf/pivotal-ui/docs/about/getting-started.md

 The system is implemented as a Figma library, React components, and CSS styles that you can include in your project.
 To start using Pivotal UI, follow the steps below.

+## For Designers
-## Using the Figma team library
+###Using the Figma team library

 If you're a designer looking to incorporate Pivotal UI into your designs, you can use the Figma team library by following the instructions in [this video](https://drive.google.com/open?id=1uTT_xn5t8L0w7CziG1vQA3rEoxvtpTSx).
-If you need access to the video, please reach out in the #pivotal-ui Slack channel.
+If you need access to the video, please reach out in the [#pivotal-ui Slack channel](https://pivotal.slack.com/messages/C055JEPQQ).

+## For Developers
-## Installing from npm
+###Installing from npm

 The most common way to add Pivotal UI to your project is to use the [npm package](https://www.npmjs.com/package/pivotal-ui).
 The package includes all of Pivotal UI's CSS, Sass variables, and React components.